0xADE1A1DE/USLH/README.md

 In the artifact evaluation, we provide code to evaluate if the processor is vulnerable to variable-time instructions under speculative execution (See *PoC/test_rs_limit*).
 Further we provide code to evaulate a PoC attack in *PoC/variable_time*.
 You can evaluate both the attack and mitigation.

+### USLH: To fix SLH
+We provide code for USLH under folder *\LLVM_FIX*.
+Please follow the instructions on README to compile it.
+It may take a while to compile ;) (On i7-10710U, 4.1GHz, it takes 40 minutes)